welbornprod/new/README.md

 New
 ===

-**New** creates new files from templates.
-This is an attempt to move 3 separate programs that I made into a single plugin-based program.
-Instead of using templates from whatever IDE I may be using, or just creating a master template on my harddrive and copying it every time I need to new file, I decided to make a simple command capable of creating several types of files.
+**New** dynamically creates new files from templates.
+It's a simple command capable of creating several types of files.
 I know this been done before.

-There are a couple advantages this program has over the other two methods I mentioned.
 Plugins can be created to modify the file after it has been created, such as running `chmod +x` (the `chmodx` plugin), or opening it automatically after creation (the `open` plugin).
 Also, information can be dynamically added to the file during creation (like a date/time).